sipeed/TangMega-60K-example/ch569_hspi2cdc/README.md

 Gowin Programmer is used to program `CH569_HSPI_FPGA/impl/pnr/CH569_HSPI_FPGA.fs` to your 60k.

-The botton `S1` on core board plays a role on reset.
+The botton `S1` on SOM board plays a role on reset.

 NOTE: must boot FPGA first to avoid affect `HSPI` on CH569.